↑

 Apply Faith in your Self-care goals

 Do you apply faith in your self-care goals?
-Yeah ok, I didn’t either.
-But, ever notice the ‘worldly’ route we as Christians take when we decide we are going to improve our self-care habits?
+Yeah, okay, I didn’t either.
+But have you ever noticed the route we, as Christians, take when we decide to improve our self-care habits?
+There’s an easier way!

 We go all out for that effort.
 I mean, we practically sound trumpets!